bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **T-streams Service Type**

 - *Prefix* *
-        This field is required for filling in.

         Here a ZooKeeper path where metadata of transactions, streams are located should be specified.

-        Please, enter a prefix for the services here.
+        Please, enter a prefix for the service here.

 - *Token* *
-        This field is required for filling in.

         A token is a unique key for getting access to the service.
 It must contain no more than 32 symbols.

-        Please, enter a token for the services here.
+        Please, enter a token for the service here.

 .. - *Http scheme* *
              Select the scheme of HTTP protocol from the dropdown ("http" is set by default).

+**Elasticsearch Service Type**

+-  *Index* *

+        Please, specify an index of the service here.
+It must consist of digits, lowercase letters or underscore and start with a letter.

+.. - *Login*
+        This field is not required for filling in.

+        Please, specify a login of the services here.

+.. - *Password*
+       The field is not required for filling in.

+       Please, specify a password of the services here.

+.. - *Http scheme* *
+             Select the scheme of HTTP protocol from the dropdown ("http" is set by default).

 **SQL database Service Type**

 - *Database* *name* *
-        This field required for filling in.

-        Please, enter a database name for the services here.
+        Please, enter a database name for the service here.

 .. - *Http scheme* *
         Select 'http' or 'https' from the dropdown.